taniabanerjee/taniabanerjee.github.io/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-header:
+#header:
-  image: "/images/NYCwaterfront.jpg"
+  #image: "/images/NYCwaterfront.jpg"
 ---

-I'm an assistant research scientist with machine learning being my current research topic.
+I'm an assistant research scientist at the University of Florida.
+My research interests are high performance computing, algorithms and data structures, data mining and machine learning.